This fall’s election will decide fate of proposed Downtown Development Authority in Eagle

 On the ballot in Eagle

-In addition to the Downtown Development Authority Question that 95 Eagle residents will decide, this fall community voters will weigh in on two other ballot questions:
+In addition to the Downtown Development Authority Question, this fall community voters will weigh in on two other ballot questions:

 - A change in the Eagle Lodging Occupation Tax from $4 per day per occupied lodging room or accommodation to 6% of the cost of the rental fee paid.
 The town estimates the change will increase revenues by approximately $120,000 in 2021 and as the economic climate improves, the Eagle could generate between$170,000 to $200,000 in additional revenues for the Marketing and Events Committee priorities and open space programs.